 Love National Parks and exploring historic, unique outdoor areas?
 If so, you will certainly enjoy exploring the Four Corners area!
-Farmington, New Mexico is the hub for the exploration of National Parks and is one of the few cities in the United States where you can explore 5 National Parks and enjoy the comfort of being settled in one fun and affordable basecamp.
+Farmington, New Mexico is the hub for the exploration of National Parks and is one of the few cities in the United States where you can explore five National Parks and enjoy the comfort of being settled in one fun and affordable basecamp.
 Farmington sits at the heart of a region rich with National Parks, historic sites, monuments, and trails, while still having all of the amenities of a larger city, making it the ideal basecamp for visitors to the area.